-For consumers, the designation indicates that puppies and dogs that are raised by a Canine Care Certified breeder are raised under an independently audited program that ensures that specific health and welfare standards have been met.
+For consumers, the designation indicates that puppies and dogs raised by a Canine Care Certified breeder are raised under an independently audited program that ensures that specific health and welfare standards have been met.
 Dogs from certified breeders may be sold privately or commercially.

 Animal scientists and veterinarians know that physical health is only one measure of the welfare of a dog or puppy.

-Consumers also can trust that certified breeders are being provided with ongoing education focused on meeting the genetic, physical health and behavioral needs of dogs and puppies.
+Consumers also can trust that certified breeders are being provided with ongoing education focused on meeting the genetic, physical health, and behavioral needs of dogs and puppies.

 Certified breeders raise dogs and puppies to specific health and welfare standards.
 However, these dogs and puppies will still exhibit what are considered “normal” behaviors –chewing, jumping, etc. While the standards for certified breeders provide guidance on dogs’ behavioral needs and steps they must take to support these, all dog owners should expect that their pets will need basic training (including potty training) to successfully transition to their new homes.

 Before taking a dog into your home, every family should educate themselves on the needs of the type of dog they are considering to ensure that they can provide for those needs.
 Adding a furry member to the family is a big decision that requires extensive research on the part of the consumer on not just the type of dog they are considering, but also on the individual dog they are deciding on and the parents of that dog.